pramnora/python/projects/math/random/dice/02/README.md

 This program is the same as [dice.py]; only the output is being shown in the form of words/as opposed to numbers.

-It would be possible to re-write the 6 x if selection lines to be more 'compact' by changing these into being a loop, instead.
+It would be possible to re-write the 6 x if selection lines to be more 'compact' by changing these into being a loop format:

 > for eachLoopNo in range(1,6+1):
 >     if eachLoopNo == diceNo: print nums[diceNo-1])